 /17th October 2019, RENEWABLE MARKET WATCHTM/ The Ministry of Economy of North Macedonia informed that a total of 44 bids have been received on a tender for the construction of solar photovoltaic power plants on private land with 27MW total installed capacity.
 Furthermore, for solar photovoltaic power plants on state land, 126 bids from interested investors have been registered for 62MW of total installed capacity.
-The Government will support investors with administrative approvals and complete all necessary procedures for the change of land status and developing of detailed zoning plans of the sites for solar power plants deployment.
+The Government will support investors with administrative approvals and complete all necessary procedures for the change of land status and developing detailed zoning plans of the sites for solar power plants deployment.
 The Republic of North Macedonia is very poor in primary energy resources.
-There are two major open pit coal mines that supply two thermal power plants (TPPs) (TPP Bitola and TPP Oslomej), and two smaller open pit mines that produce lignite for the industry and other sectors.
-The coal deposits of the mines adjacent to the power plants are of very low heat value (lignite).
-Their capacities are limited and the plants are due for retirement in about 10 - 15 years, according to calculations of the research deparment of Renewable Market WatchTM.
+There are two major open-pit coal mines that supply two thermal power plants (TPPs) (TPP Bitola and TPP Oslomej), and two smaller open-pit mines that produce lignite for the industry and other sectors.
+The coal deposits of the mines adjacent to the power plants are of shallow heat value (lignite).
+Their capacities are limited, and the plants are due for retirement in about 10 - 15 years, according to calculations of the research department of Renewable Market WatchTM.
 The other key fossil fuels are oil and natural gas, which are imported.
-There is only one oil pipeline transporting crude oil from Thessaloniki, Greece to Skopje, the capital of North Macedonia.
+There is only one oil pipeline transporting crude oil from Thessaloniki, Greece to Skopje, North Macedonia's capital.

 Renewable Energy Incentives in North Macedonia

 In 2010, because of the country's heavy dependence on imported energy, the bad conditions of the energy production system and the inefficiency of energy production and use, North Macedonia adopted a Strategy for Energy Development until 2030.
-The programme goals are to modernise existing infrastructures and build new facilities, using renewables and natural gas and favouring domestic resources for electricity production. it also aims to improve energy efficiency, introduce economic energy prices and integrate the energy sector in the regional and European markets.
+The programme goals are to modernise existing infrastructures, build new facilities, use renewables and natural gas, and favour domestic resources for electricity production.
+It also aims to improve energy efficiency, introduce economic energy prices and integrate the energy sector in the regional and European markets.

 In November 2015, the Government adopted an action plan for RES that runs until 2025, with a vision until 2030 (“Action Plan”).
 The Action Plan regulates the projections for the years 2020-2025-2030 for the contribution of RES to the gross final consumption of energy.
 The share of RES in the gross final consumption of energy that can be achieved in this scenario amounts to 21.01% in 2020; 25% in 2025; and 28% in 2030.
 The contribution from hydropower plants amounts to 158 ktoe in 2020, 228 ktoe in 2025 and 288 ktoe in 2030, from wind power plants amounts to 9 ktoe in 2020, 26 ktoe in 2025 and 53 ktoe in 2030 and from photovoltaic power plants amounts to 3 ktoe in 2020, 4 ktoe in 2025 and 11 ktoe in 2030.